WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 4. [ICE BofA BB US High Yield Index Option-Adjusted Spread (BAMLH0A1HYBB)](https://fred.stlouisfed.org/series/BAMLH0A1HYBB)
 5. [ICE BofA CCC & Lower US High Yield Index Option-Adjusted Spread (BAMLH0A3HYC)](https://fred.stlouisfed.org/series/BAMLH0A3HYC)

-Of note, this notebook also obtains data for other economic time series, but only OAS data for the aboveare used for modeling purposes.
+Of note, this notebook also obtains data for other economic time series, but only OAS data for the above data series are used for modeling purposes.

 The data for the Target Set data is obtained from yahoo Finance using their `import yfinance as yf` library.
 As noted above, the [SPDR® S&P 500® ETF Trust](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-sp-500-etf-trust-spy) is the target set.

 [rfc_model_feature_set_analysis.ipynb](rfc_model_feature_set_analysis.ipynb)

-Data visualization and analysis of Feature Set variables
+This note book is used for data visualization and analysis of Feature Set variables to gain an understanding of their relationship with one another and how they may impact the quality of modeling results.
+Analysis concludes that the daily rate of return for the OAS time series should be used for modeling, as the linear relationship that appears for the OAS Levels data is removed.

+A simple line plot confirms that some relationship exists between OAS levels and this relationship is likely time dependent as well.
+The OAS levels are transformed into daily percentage changes and these values are used for modeling purposes.

+The Pearson Correlation Coefficient was used to confirm that the correlation between the daily percentage change in OAS is less than the correlation for OAS levels.

+The hvplot.scatter_matrix() method was used to also confirm that this apparent relationship between OAS levels is removed when transforming them into daily percentage changes.

+An analysis on the distribution (density plot) for the OAS Levels and Daily Percentage Changes using hvplot.kde() also concluded that daily percentage changes were more appropriate for modeling purposes.

+An understanding of the disperion of OAS levels and rates of change was gained through the use of hvplot.violin().

+hvplot.lag_plot() was used to gain an understanding of any lagged relationships between the feature set variables.

+Finally, an analysis of the two features exhibiting the highest degree of positive correlation was conducted using .hvplot.bivariate()

 [rfc_model_target_feature_set_lag_analysis.ipynb](rfc_model_target_feature_set_lag_analysis.ipynb)